magomimmo/modern-cljs/doc/tutorial-09.md

-If there is a thing that I don't like about domina library is that it requires the child/children argument to be passed to `append!`, and to otherr DOM manipulation functions, as a string containing a true HTML fragment, not a CLJ data structure.
+If there is a thing that I don't like about domina library is that it requires the child/children argument to be passed to `append!`, and to other DOM manipulation functions, as a string containing a true HTML fragment, not a CLJ data structure.
 That's why I searched around to see if someone else, having my same pain, solved it.